Gloucester and Dean Forest Railway

-The Gloucester and Dean Forest Railway was a 19th-century British railway company that constructed a 7¼ mile section of railway line from Gloucester west to Grange Court in Gloucestershire in England.
+The Gloucester and Dean Forest Railway (G&DFR) was a 19th-century British railway company that constructed a 7¼ mile section of railway line from Gloucester west to Grange Court in Gloucestershire in England.
 It now forms part of the Gloucester–Newport line.

 Origins

 The railway was originally promoted in 1845 as a link from Gloucester to Brunel's proposed Monmouth and Hereford Railway.
 The Monmouth and Hereford Railway was planned to run from Hereford and Ross-on-Wye via a proposed crossing of the River Severn between Westbury on Severn and Arlingham, to meet the Cheltenham and Great Western Union Railway near Standish, establishing a direct route from the Great Western Railway system to Wales.

 The South Wales Railway would connect the same river crossing to Cardiff, Swansea, and ships to Ireland.
 However in 1845 Parliament refused to approve the crossing, and granted the South Wales Railway approval only west of Chepstow.

 The already approved Gloucester and Dean Forest link now became critical for the South Wales Railway to reach England.
-Plans were revised, and Parliament in 1846 gave assent for the Gloucester and Dean Forest Railway to be extended to Hagloe Farm, two miles south of Awre, there to be met by the South Wales Railway.
+Plans were revised, and Parliament in the Gloucester and Dean Forest Railway Act 1846 (9 & 10 Vict. c. ccxl) gave assent for the Gloucester and Dean Forest Railway to be extended to Hagloe Farm, two miles south of Awre, there to be met by the South Wales Railway.

 Construction

-Construction was undertaken by the Great Western Railway, which was a majority shareholder in the G&DFR.
-It was agreed that the South Wales Railway would be responsible for the whole of the southward extension from Grange Court, which then became the northern limit of the SWR.
+Construction was undertaken by the Great Western Railway (GWR), which was a majority shareholder in the G&DFR.
+It was agreed that the South Wales Railway (SWR) would be responsible for the whole of the southward extension from Grange Court, which then became the northern limit of the SWR.
 Building of the G&DFR was generally straightforward, with only an opening bridge over the Severn at Gloucester and the junction arrangements with the GWR at Gloucester station presenting material challenges.

 The line opened together with the western portion of the SWR on 19 September 1851, with services initially running from Gloucester to a temporary station, Chepstow East on the eastern side of the River Wye at Chepstow.
 Full services through to Swansea began on 19 July the following year.
 On the G&DFR part of the route a station was opened at Oakle Street, about 5 miles from Gloucester.
 This would close on 31 March 1856, but reopened on 2 July 1870 and remained in use until 1964.